pengelana/VTL/README.md

 5. Hotel will provide 3 meals every day: Breakfast, Lunch and Dinner.
 6. Daily laundry will be collected in the morning between 8-10 a.m.
 (3-5 pcs each day)
 7. Hotel staff will inform by phone when is the Exit COVID-19 PCR test, normally one day before end of quarantine date.
-8. Hotel will inform when COVID-19 PCR coming back **NEGATIVE** (next day).
+8. Hotel will inform when COVID-19 PCR coming back **NEGATIVE** (before 11 a.m next day).
-9. Prepare for checkout, packing all your belongings and leave the room.
+9. Prepare for checkout, packing all your belongings and leave the room. **NOTE:** Normally elevator at quarantine floor will be locked, call the hotel reception before leaving the room.
 10. Checkout from the Hotel, close all the bills including room services etc.
 11. The **NEGATIVE** COVID-19 PCR result can be use for domestic flight within 3 days of the test.